meteor/meteor/v3-docs/docs/tutorials/meteorjs-vue.md

 Now you should be able to access your Galaxy dashboard at `https://galaxy.meteor.com/app/vue3-meteor-3.meteorapp.com`.

-You can also access your app on Galaxy 2.0 which is currently in beta at `https://galaxy-beta.meteor.com/<your-username>/us-east-1/apps/<your-app-name>.meteorapp.com` .
-Remember to use your own sub-domain instead of `vue3-meteor-3`.
+You can also access your app on Galaxy 2.0 which is currently in beta at `https://galaxy-beta.meteor.com/<your-username>/us-east-1/apps/<your-app-name>.meteorapp.com`.
+Remember to use your own subdomain instead of `vue3-meteor-3`.

 You can access the app at [vue3-meteor-3.meteorapp.com](https://vue3-meteor-3.meteorapp.com/)!
 Just use your subdomain to access yours!

 > We deployed to Galaxy running in the US (us-east-1), we also have Galaxy running in other regions in the world, check the list [here](https://galaxy-guide.meteor.com/deploy-region.html).

 This is huge, you have your app running on Galaxy, ready to be used by anyone in the world!